Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Try connecting to the Wi-Fi using another device, such as a computer or smartphone, to confirm the network is working and active.

-If working, ensure the router is within the range of your printer.
+If working, ensure the router is within the range of your.
 Avoid placing your product near a microwave oven or even cordless phones operating at 2.4GHz.

-You may also want to check for any restrictions, such as MAC address filtering set on your wireless router.
-If the printer still refuses to connect to the router, check if the WEP key or WPA password is entered correctly.
+You may also want to check for any restrictions, such as MAC address filtering set on yourrouter.
+If the still refuses to connect to the router, check if the WEP key or WPA password is entered correctly.

 If the Epson printer connects to Wi-Fi, but the computer can’t find it, then verify the PC and printer are connected to the same network and that the printer is shared.